ColinKennedy/auto_docstring/README.md

  - If 1, the effect is this: 'ValueError: {1:Thing "{2:whatever!f}"!f}'
 AUTO_DOCSTRING_EXPAND_CONTAINER_ITEMS
- - it will print out each key/value items that it knows about, if possible
+ - it will print out each key/value items that it knows about, if possible AUTO_DOCSTRING_AUTO_ARG_DETAILS
+ - default: 0
+AUTO_DOCSTRING_TYPE_FOLLOW
+ - default: 1
+ - Lets you look up function docstrings, recursively, like for example if a function returns the result of another function
+   If False, the original function name will just be returned

 spacing = int(os.getenv('AUTO_DOCSTRING_BLOCK_SPACING', '1'))
 return os.getenv('AUTO_DOCSTRING_INDENT', '    ')